Skip to content

 Step 5: Share via link Copy the shareable link and send it to your new hire before day one.
 No downloads, no compatibility issues.

-Build your next onboarding deck in minutes →
+Try Gamma for your next HR deck →

 Use Case 2: Policy Update Presentations